 Documentation | Official Site | NPM | GitHub

-Gaunt Sloth does not intend to be your "Daily Driver" and is not aiming to replace your Cursor.
-What it promises is that it is small, extendable, cross-platform and can itself be a dependency in your project.
+Gaunt Sloth's promise is that it is small, extendable, cross-platform and can itself be a dependency in your project.

 The GSloth was initially built as a code review tool, fetching PR contents and Jira contents before feeding them to the LLM, but we ourselves found many more use cases which we initially did not anticipate; for example, we may have it as a dependency in an MCP project, allowing us to quickly spin it up to simulate or test some use cases.